pyeventsourcing/eventsourcing-cjsontranscoder/README.md

 ## Custom Transcodings

+You can register subclasses of the `Transcoding` class with the `CJSONTranscoder`.
+This is the easiest option if you have already defined transcodings for in your project, but it is also the slowest option.
-Define custom transcodings for your custom value object types by subclassing ``CTranscoding``.
-The prefix ``C`` is used to distinguish these classes from the ``Transcoding`` classes provided by the core Python eventsourcing library.

-For example, consider the custom value object ``MyInt`` below.
+Alternatively, you can define in pure Python code custom transcodings by subclassing the Cython extension type `CTranscoding`.
+The prefix `C` is used to distinguish these classes from the `Transcoding` classes provided by the core Python eventsourcing library.
+For example, consider the classes `MyInt` and `CCMyIntAsInt` below.

 ```python
 class MyInt(int):